racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/sampleapp.md

 * methodname: name of the method, as defined in the interface file of the proper Root Object.
 This directory contains the actual files (tasklets) that execute something in the PyApp.

-####impl/actor/domainname/actorname/action/scripts
+####impl/actor/domainname/actorname/methodname/scripts
 * actor: this directory contains the definitions of actors in your PyApp.
 An actor is your interface to the reality.
 Tasklets in this section will interact with the reality, for example send out an e-mail.
 * domainname: this will mainly be the name of your PyApp, `crm` in case of this sample PyApp.
 * actorname: meaningful name for the actor of your PyApp.
-* action: name of the action that the actor will execute.
+* methodname: name of the action that the actor will execute.
 This directory contains tasklets that provide the data of which scripts must be executed by whom.
 The scripts-directory is a subdirectory of the action-directory.
 * scripts: this directory contains the scripts that are executed by the PyLabs agents.
 They execute something in reality, for example send out a mail.